bennetthermanoff/maker-pass-server/README.md

 - **Where is the Android/iOS app?** The app is currently in development, and will be published soon.
 This code has been open-sourced to allow makerspaces to get a head start on setting up their own deployments.
 - **Can I contribute?** Absolutely!
 Feel free to open a pull request with any changes you'd like to make.
 We are always looking for ways to improve the system.
 - **Will I have to pay for this?** No!
 MakerPass is free and open-source in line with makerspace values.

+### License

+Copyright (C) 2024 Bennett Hermanoff

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.